I can recall quite vividly my first foray into the world of “anti-Mirpuri” dribble-dribble that still goes on in the world of social media.

 Because they believe “Mirpuris” are giving ordinary Pakistanis a bad name.

-Okay.
 Let’s test this proposition through the scenario of a dialogue.
 I have always wanted to write a script!

 British-Pakistani; well, hmm, let me think, hmm, yup, they don’t speak Urdu but a shitty language called Mirpuri that has no script, and…

 British-Pahari; so that makes them ‘less-cultured’ because they choose to speak the language of their parents, grand-parents and great-grand-parents whilst you actively speak a language that has no roots in any of the native lands of Pakistan?
 And they’re ‘backwards’ and you’re ‘progressive’?
-Tell me again, what language did your grandparents speak before you consciously switched to speaking Urdu?
+Tell me again, what language did your parents and grandparents speak before you consciously switched to speaking Urdu?